When your business is on the road, your vehicle and equipment are essential to your day-to-day work. Safeguarding them becomes all the more important.

 - Named driver

-- The customer’s vehicle while it is in your care (motor trade use only)
+- The customers vehicles while it is in your care (motor trade use only)

 Liability insurance is another consideration for any mobile mechanic.
-If an accident were to happen (and they most likely will in this business), you won’t be held responsible.
-Liability insurance will help ensure a mobile mechanic has the means to defend or settle a claim made against them.
+If accidents were to happen (and they most likely will in this business), you wouldn’t be held responsible.
+Liability insurance will help ensure that mobile mechanics have the means to defend or settle a claim made against them.

-Here is what liability insurance for mobile mechanics can cover:
+Here is what liability the mobile mechanic insurance costs and for mobile mechanics insurance can cover:

-- Defense costs associated with claims made against the mechanic
+- Defense costs are associated with claims made against the mobile mechanics.

 Types of liability coverage include:

-- Public liability coverage – This covers expenses that may come up with a vehicle under your responsibility, that may not even have been your fault.
+- Public liability insurance – This covers expenses that may arise from a car under your responsibility that may not even have been your fault.

-- Liability claims coverage – This will provide coverage for more generic claims made against you.
+- General liability insurance – This will provide coverage for more generic claims against you.

 The great thing about this coverage is it covers your vehicle as well.

-If you were to have any liability claims made against, you need to be able to cover the legal expenses.
+If you were to have any liability claims made against you, you need to be able to cover the legal expenses.
 This type of insurance will cover any lawful costs in cases.
+For instance, if a customer sues you for faulty work, legal expenses coverage can provide financial protection and support throughout the legal process.

-This kind of coverage is crucial when you are in court defending yourself.
+This kind of suitable cover is crucial when you are in court defending yourself.

 How much does mobile mechanic insurance cost?

-Costs can vary depending on how big your business is, your personal circumstances and the unique needs of your business.
+Costs can vary depending on how big your business is, your personal and business circumstances, and the unique needs of your business.
 For this reason, an average cost is hard to determine.

 However, here are some of the factors that determine cost: